peteroupc/peteroupc.github.io/randomfunc.md

         return 0
     END METHOD

 The following are various ways to implement `WeightedChoice`.
 (Many of them require using a special data structure.)
 For best results, weights passed to these algorithms should first be converted to integers (see `IntegerWeightsListFP` or `NormalizeRatios` in "[**Sampling for Discrete Distributions**](https://peteroupc.github.io/randomfunc.html#Sampling_for_Discrete_Distributions)" for conversion methods), or rational numbers when indicated.
-Also, using floating-point numbers in the algorithms can introduce unnecessary rounding errors, so they should be avoided.
+Also, using floating-point numbers in the algorithms can introduce unnecessary rounding errors, so such numbers should be avoided.

 | Algorithm | Notes |
   --- | --- |